Pepperdine Volunteer Center

 When making selections we consider your preferences, the number allowed on each team, and the team dynamics.
 We do our best to place you where you want to go; however, it is important to realize that not all participants get their first choice.

-All team members are selected individually to create a dynamic and specialized team.
+When it comes to a specific group you want to go on Project Serve with, you should be aware that all team members are selected individually to create a dynamic and specialized team.
 Project Serve is designed to expand your network of friends and to build new relationships.

 All Project Serve applicants will find out what team they were selected for at Site Revelation in late October.
 At this event, teams will have the opportunity to meet together for the first time and begin getting to know each other better and their site.